Girondins and Montagnards

 The free speaking National Guard officer Francois Hanriot

 Surrounded and intimidated, the Convention dithered about what to do.
-Montagnard radicals began to mount the tribune and argue for the expulsion of the Girondin deputies.
+Then, Montagnard radicals began to mount the tribune to argue for the expulsion of the Girondin deputies.

 Leading this chorus was the wheelchair-bound Georges Couthon, who urged the Convention to abide by the will of the people.
 The National Guard was not holding the assembly to ransom, Couthon argued; they were its friends and wanted the Convention to choose wisely.